tokebe/niclassify/docs/user-manual.md

 When importing data, there are a number of required columns.
 At minimum, the following columns (with the specified names exactly) are required:

 - Either `processid` or `UPID`.
 If `UPID`, the values in the column must be guaranteed to be unique for each row, or the program may encounter errors or output unexpected data.
 - `nucleotides` containing nucleotide sequences.
-Sequences with less than 350 base pairs will be dropped.
+Sequences with less than 350 (or a custom number of) base pairs will be dropped.
 These sequences need not be aligned.
 - `marker_codes` (optional) containing marker code information.
 Rows not containing the marker code `COI-5P` will be dropped.
 - `species_name` containing the name of the species for the given sample.